HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. When the unique key name is not used, the data in the collection can be of any type, and the uniqueness is determined according to the above rules for judging whether two data are equal.
 1. When using a unique key name, the data in the collection must be a dictionary, and the uniqueness of the member is determined by comparing the key value corresponding to the unique key name.
 When the dictionary pre-added to the collection lacks the specified unique key name, it is treated as if its key value is `undefined`.

-HVML provides several abstract data manipulation methods for collection data, such as union, intersection, difference, XOR, etc. See the description of the `update` tag for details.
+HVML provides several abstract data manipulation methods for collection data, such as union, intersection, difference, XOR, etc. See the description of `update` tag for details.

-##### 2.1.6.5) Variable name convention
+##### 2.1.6.5) Variable Name Convention

 The interpreter can implement some predefined walker-level variables or coroutine-level variables by itself.
-As a convention, the names of global variables implemented by the interpreter should start with ASCII U+005F LOW LINE (`_`) and use all uppercase letters And add the interpreter prefix.
-Such as `_PURC_VAR`.
+As a convention, the names of global variables implemented by the interpreter should start with ASCII U+005F LOW LINE (`_`) and use all uppercase letters And add the interpreter prefix, such as `_PURC_VAR`.
 For general variables, use all lowercase letters.

 In addition, the following variable names are reserved for special occasions:

-- `_ARGS`: Used to refer to all arguments passed into the alias expression (usually implemented using an array or tuple).
+- `_ARGS`: It is used to refer to all arguments passed into the alias expression (usually implemented using an array or tuple).

 Developers should avoid using reserved variable names in HVML programs.

-#### 2.1.7) Evaluation expressions and parameterized data
+#### 2.1.7) Evaluation Expressions and Parameterized Data

-In the above example, we use the `$` prefix to specify an evaluation expression in the document fragment template or data template.
+In the above example, we use `$` prefix to specify an evaluation expression in the document fragment template or data template.
 The evaluation expression needs to conform to the following rules:

-- Evaluated expressions can be nested using bound dynamic objects, as in the above example using the `$string` variable.
+- Evaluated expressions can be nested using bound dynamic objects, as in the above example using `$string` variable.
 - Except for context variables, variable names must conform to the variable name rules defined by general programming languages; if you use regular expressions to express the rules, it can be expressed as: `/^[A-Za-z_][A-Za- z0-9_]*$/`.
 - We can also use ``{{`` and ``}}`` to surround multiple evaluation expressions to form a compound hybrid evaluation expression.
 In a compound expression, we can use the result of a single evaluation expression to control the subsequent evaluation behavior, so that it has a simple logic control function.